BensThoughts/next-mdx-filesystem/README.md

 ```

 The type you place into `MdxFilesystem` defines the shape of your mdx front
 matter data.
-By default your mdx metadata will always include title, date, and
+By default your mdx metadata will always include `title`, `date`,
-slug.
-If an mdx file fails to provide any of them or you just don't define them,
+and `slug`.
+If an mdx file fails to provide any of them in its front matter,
 sensible defaults will be given back to you. `title` will become the name of the
 file. `date` will become the files last modified date as (yyyy-mm-dd). `slug` is
 unique in that it cannot be set manually within your front matter and will